sisay2143/SnakeG/README.md

 # SnakeG
-THIS Is snake game using web based.
+THIS Is web based snake game.